Tutel: Adaptive Mixture-of-Experts at Scale

 \subsection{Single MoE Layer Scaling}

 We evaluate the step time of single MoE layer when scaling out to 2,048 GPUs.
-It uses tokens/step = 16,384, $f$ = 1, $M$ = 2,048, $V$ = 2,048, $\Delta E$ = 2, top-$k$ = 2.
-We add \tutel{} features once at a time to study where the major gain is from, Fairseq~\cite{fairseq} is used as the baseline.
+It uses tokens/step = 16384, $f$ = 1, $D$ = 2048, $H$ = 2048, $E_g$ = 2, top-$k$ = 2, adaptive:$r$ = 1.
+We add \tutel{} features once at a time to study where the major gain is from, where Fairseq~\cite{fairseq} is used as the baseline.
 Detailed experiments for each feature are provided in the following \cref{ssec:micro-bench}.